parz1/rotary-table/README.md

-# CreateJS & Webpack Starter
+# CreateJS application starter

-CreateJS & Webpack starter for HTML5 Games/Applications. *Description/instruction incoming.*
+CreateJS application starter built with webpack. *Description/instruction incoming.*

 To do:
 ------